FWDekker/fo4vr-modlist/README.md

 * Quicksaves are unreliable and are sometimes broken.
   Autosaves are slightly better, but I still wouldn't rely on them.
   Save manually and save often.
-  You can also install [Survival Options](https://www.nexusmods.com/fallout4/mods/14650) and [configure the mod](#configure-mods) to perform a manual save at specific moments.
+  As covered by this guide, I recommend that you install [Survival Options](https://www.nexusmods.com/fallout4/mods/14650) and
+  [configure the mod](#configure-mods) to perform a manual save at specific moments.
 * Do not open your Pip-Boy while your flashlight is on.
   Doing so may cause the game to crash.
-* Swimming sucks ass in VR.
+* Swimming sucks ass in VR;
-  Avoid water.
+  you have to stick out your arms in front of you, hold both triggers, and pull your arms towards you, releasing the triggers while your arms are still moving.
+  Unlike in Skyrim VR, you cannot disable this.

 ## 5.2 Configure controls<a name="configure-controls"></a> <small><sup>[top ▲](#toc)</sup></small>
 This section applies to Valve Index controllers only.